ExpediaGroup/graphql-kotlin/README.md

 ### Server Example

-A basic example of how you can use [graphql-kotlin-spring-server](/servers/graphql-kotlin-spring-server) to run a GraphQL server can be found on our [server documentation section](https://expediagroup.github.io/graphql-kotlin/docs/spring-server/spring-overview).
+A basic example of how you can run a GraphQL server can be found on our [server documentation section](https://expediagroup.github.io/graphql-kotlin/docs/server/graphql-server).

 ### Client Example

-A basic setup of [graphql-kotlin-client](/clients/graphql-kotlin-client) can be found on our [client documentation section](https://expediagroup.github.io/graphql-kotlin/docs/client/client-overview).
+A basic setup of a GraphQL client can be found on our [client documentation section](https://expediagroup.github.io/graphql-kotlin/docs/client/client-overview).

 ## 📋 Documentation

 More examples and documentation are available on our [documentation site](https://expediagroup.github.io/graphql-kotlin) hosted in GitHub Pages.
-We also have the [examples](https://github.com/ExpediaGroup/graphql-kotlin/tree/master/examples) module which can be run locally for testing and shows example code using the libraries.
+We also have the [examples](/examples) module which can be run locally for testing and shows example code using the libraries.

 If you have a question about something you can not find in our documentation, the indivdual module READMEs, or [javadocs](https://www.javadoc.io/doc/com.expediagroup/graphql-kotlin-schema-generator), feel free to contribute to the docs or [start a disucssion](https://github.com/ExpediaGroup/graphql-kotlin/discussions) and tag it with the question label.